Midgegooroo: Conflicts with white settlers

 In May 1832, Yagan was arrested for the murder of William Gaze on the Canning River, an incident that lead to his declaration as an outlaw, imprisonment on Carnac Island with Lyon, and subsequent escape.
-In March 1833, a number of Noongar men from King George's Sound visited Perth at the instigation of the Government.
-This was the second visit of King George's Sound people that year, apparently for the purpose of encouraging "amicable relationships on the Swan like those at the Sound".
-Yagan and ten of his countrymen had met the first visitors at Lake Monger and, when the next group arrived, he was keen to present a corroboree for them in Perth before an "overflowing audience", which included the Lieutenant Governor Frederick Irwin.
+In March 1833, a number of Noongar men from King George Sound visited Perth at the instigation of the government.
+This was the second visit of King George Sound people that year, apparently for the purpose of encouraging "amicable relationships on the Swan like those at the Sound".
+Yagan and ten of his countrymen had met the first visitors at Galup and, when the next group arrived, he was keen to present a corroboree for them in Perth before an "overflowing audience", which included the Lieutenant Governor Frederick Irwin.
 Yagan acted as "master of ceremonies, and acquitted himself with infinite dignity and grace".
 Although Yagan's group was referred to as "Midgegooroo's group", it is unclear whether the old man also attended.

-In April 1833, an incident occurred in Fremantle that led directly to the declaration of Midgegooroo and Yagan as outlaws.
+In April 1833, an incident occurred in Fremantle that led to the declaration of Midgegooroo and Yagan as outlaws.
 A group of Aboriginal people, including a classificatory brother of Yagan named Domjun, broke into stores occupied by Mr. Downing.
 William Chidlow, who lived nearby:

-"… perceived two or three natives in the act of breaking into the stores; he aroused some of his neighbours and each being armed, they surprized the natives in the fact [sic.], Chidlow fired and Domjum fell; the guns of the persons who accompanied Chidlow were discharged at the natives, as they fled; and there is every reason took effect, but did not prove fatal.
-Domjum was conveyed to the jail where he received medical attendance; the ball lodged in his head, and although the brains were exuding from the cavity, he lingered for three days before he expired."

-The next morning, Yagan and a number of others crossed the Swan River near Preston Point and told Mr. Weavell's servant that they were going to the Canning River to "spear 'white man', and fixing his spear into a throwing stick, he rushed into the bush, followed by his infuriated tribe".
+The next morning, Yagan and a number of others crossed the Swan River near Preston Point and told Mr. Weavell's servant they were going to the Canning River to "spear 'white man', and fixing his spear into a throwing stick, he rushed into the bush, followed by his infuriated tribe".
 At noon, Yagan, Midgegooroo, Munday, Migo and "about 30 Natives", who "appeared to be friendly", encountered Mr. Phillips and four other white men, including Thomas and John Velvick, who were employed as farm labourers at the entrance of Bull's Creek on the Canning River.
 The white men were loading a quantity of provisions for Phillips' farm at Maddington, onto carts when Midgegooroo inquired about the number of men in the first cart which had already left the scene.
 According to a witness, Thomas Yule: